gotham29/htm-state/demos/uav/doc.md

 For **apples-to-apples** against prior ALFA baselines (which trigger on “anomaly events”), Policy **S∨P** is the more direct analogue.
 Policy **S** is the operationally conservative variant aligned with this demo’s “persistent control difficulty” thesis.

+### What counts as a false positive (and why some plotted events may not count)

+ALFA’s precision/recall are defined at the **sequence level**: each flight is classified as either a correct detection or a misclassification.
+In particular, a **false positive** is any *no-failure* sequence that contains a **false detection event** (any alarm raised in a negative sequence). :contentReference[oaicite:4]{index=4}

+In this repo we separate:

+- **Events (monitoring view):** transient spikes or sustained threshold crossings that may occur anywhere in the flight.
+  These are useful for understanding dynamics and are shown in the per-run plots.
+- **Detections/alarms (evaluation view):** events that satisfy the **ALFA “DETECT” policy** used to compute accuracy/precision/recall and detection-time metrics.

+For sequences with injected faults, “DETECT” is evaluated **after the failure boundary** (to support a meaningful detection lag).
+For **no-failure** sequences there is **no boundary**; therefore, for ALFA-style metrics, any alarm/event anywhere in the flight counts as a **false positive sequence**.

+To prevent confusion in figures, plots distinguish “events anywhere” from “counted alarms” (post-boundary), and no-failure plots explicitly indicate that there is no boundary.

 ### ALFA-style summary table (placeholders — fill from regenerated sweep)